«Serious risk for the use of inappropriate alternatives»- breaking latest news - Breaking Latest News

-Strong appeal by Acp, Sip and Fimp to urgently find a solution to the shortage of the medicine, recommended by the WHO and now lacking since November 2022

-Now a dripping: that of drugs that are not a cyclical problem but is becoming a real emergency.
+It is now a trickle: that of drugs that cannot be found is a cyclical problem but it is becoming a real emergency.
 Enough to push theCultural Association of Pediatricians (ACP), the Italian Society of Pediatrics (SIP) and the Italian Federation of Pediatricians to appeal to the Italian Medicines Agency for the lack of amoxicillin, an antibiotic used for all the most common infectious diseases of children.
 Among others, those from type A strep such as scarlet fever which are causing increasing cases in Italy and even more in other European countries.

 The problem has persisted since November 2022 and has worsened.
-The three pediatric scientific and cultural societies underline that if starting from 2021 thethe deficiency concerned some formulations for hospital useas also recognized by Aifa for some months, the shortage at a territorial level concerns all formulations of amoxicillin, as a cyclical phenomenon in some situations, chronic in others.
-This is a serious and serious problem, and not just for primary care pediatric practice.
+The three pediatric scientific and cultural societies underline that «if starting from 2021 lthe deficiency concerned some formulations for hospital useas also recognized by Aifa for some months, the shortage at a territorial level concerns all formulations of amoxicillin, as a cyclical phenomenon in some situations, chronic in others.
+This is a serious and serious problem, and not just for the primary care pediatric practice».

 WHO recommended